opencv/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 ## Describing the processing graph {#gapi_fb_ppline}

-The below code generates the graph for the above algorithm:
+The code below generates a graph for the algorithm above:

 @snippet cpp/tutorial_code/gapi/face_beautification/face_beautification.cpp ppl

 The resulting graph is a mixture of G-API's standard operations, user-defined operations (namespace `custom::`), and DNN inference.
-The generic function `cv::gapi::infer<>()` is used to trigger inference within the graph; networks to infer are specified as template paramters.
+The generic function `cv::gapi::infer<>()` allows to trigger inference within the pipeline; networks to infer are specified as template parameters.
 The sample code is using two versions of `cv::gapi::infer<>()`:
 - A frame-oriented one is used to detect faces on the input frame.
 - An ROI-list oriented one is used to run landmarks inference on a list of faces -- this version produces an array of landmarks per